Harry Hosier

 Harry Hosier (c.
 1750 – May 1806), better known during his life as "Black Harry", was an African American Methodist preacher during the Second Great Awakening in the early United States.
-Dr. Benjamin Rush said that, "making allowances for his illiteracy, he was the greatest orator in America".
+Dr. Benjamin Rush said that, "...he was the greatest orator in America".
 His style was widely influential but he was never formally ordained by the Methodist Episcopal Church or the Rev. Richard Allen's separate African Methodist Episcopal Church in Philadelphia.

 Name

 Better known as "Black Harry" during his lifetime, Harry Hosier was illiterate and his name is also recorded variously as Hoosier, Hoshur, and Hossier.
 Hosier is an occupational surname referring to a maker or seller of hosiery, still commonly worn by men as well as women in the 18th century.
 It may have been adopted as a slave name from one of Harry's masters or referred to his livelihood in Baltimore before meeting Bishop Asbury.

 The spelling "Hoosier" caused William Piersen, a history professor at Fisk University, to argue for a connection to the Indiana demonym "Hoosier".
 Another history instructor, Tom Horton, suggests that if the uncommon surname Hoosier is correct, it would represent a parallel development: the application to Harry of the same epithet – referring to "low-born" and "fundamentalist" hillbillies of the kind Harry ministered to in his circuit riding – that was later applied to the early settlers on the Indiana shore of the Ohio River.

 Harry Hosier should not be confused with Black Harry of St. Eustatius, a methodist preacher who also lived in the 18th century.
 He had been transferred by the Dutch from America to the Caribbean island of Sint Eustatius.
 Because of his preachings he was expelled to the continent again.